osgi/osgi/org.osgi.test.cases.dmt.tc2/README.txt

 org.osgi.test.cases.dmt.plugins.tbc.DataPluginFactory.TransactionalDataSession.Close),
 DmtSession.execute (tested in org.osgi.test.cases.dmt.main.tb1.DmtSession.Execute).

-1.5) IllegalStateException in case of timeout or closed session.
+1.5) DmtIllegalStateException in case of timeout or closed session.
 The DmtAdmin timeout must be defined at org.osgi.test.cases.dmt.main.tbc.DmtConstants).
 There are some methods that throws this exception if the session was created using
 LOCK_TYPE_SHARED: commit, rollback, setNodeAcl, copy, createInteriorNode,